sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/quantizing-model/default-quantization-algorithm.rst

 knowledge of the quantization process.
 Below is an overall description of all possible parameters:

-* ``"model type"`` - an optional parameter, required for additional patterns in the model.
-The default value is "None" ("Transformer" is only other supported value now).
+* ``"model type"`` - required for accurate optimization of some model architectures.
+  Now, only `"transformer"` type is supported for Transformer-based models (BERT, etc.).
+Default value is `None`.

-* ``"inplace_statistics"`` - an optional parameter, required for change of collect statistics method.
-This parameter reduces the amount of memory consumed, but increases the calibration time.
+* ``"inplace_statistics"`` - used to change a method of statistics collection from in-place (in-graph operations) to external collectors that require more memory but can increase optimization time.
+Default value is `True`.

 * ``"ignored"`` - NN subgraphs which should be excluded from the optimization
   process:

-  * ``"scope"`` - a list of particular nodes to exclude.
+  * ``"scope"`` - list of particular nodes to exclude.

-  * ``"operations"`` - a list of operation types to exclude (expressed in OpenVINO IR notation).
+  * ``"operations"`` - list of operation types to exclude (expressed in OpenVINO IR notation).
 This list consists of the following tuples:

     * ``"type"`` - a type of ignored operation.